1. General rules

 13.2.3. if rules 13.2.1 and 13.2.2 do not indicate a result, by the result of the last game between the two teams;

 13.2.4. if rules 13.2.1 to 13.2.3 do not indicate a result, by the points ratio of the last game between the two teams; and

 13.2.5. if rules 13.2.1 to 13.2.4 do not indicate a result, by a coin toss.

 13.3.
-In crossover matches (where a win/loss result is necessary) considered to be a draw, the winning team shall be determined as follows:
+In crossover matches where the set score is equal, the winning team shall be determined as follows: